fglock/Perlito/misc/Spark/README.md

 Spark requires Java 8

-If you have previously compiled Perlito for a newer Java, you should probably recompile for Java 8:
+If using Ubuntu, you can select the Java version using:

+    sudo update-java-alternatives -l
+    update-java-alternatives -s java-1.8.0-openjdk-amd64

+Recompile Perlito with Java 8:

     cd Perlito      # Perlito source code directory make clean